knitli/knitli-site/cmgf2pwpd000602i69k2m66di.md

 **Analysis Tools**: [Python script in the CodeWeaver repo](https://github.com/knitli/codeweaver-mcp/tree/main/scripts/analyze_grammar_structure.py) results in `https://github.com/knitli/codeweaver-mcp/tree/main/claudedocs/grammar_structure_analysis.md`

 **Confidence Level**: High.
-We parsed every node-types.json file for languages supported by ast-grep, validated against actual grammars, cross-referenced with tree-sitter documentation, and tested on real codebases.
+I parsed every node-types.json file for languages supported by ast-grep, validated against actual grammars, cross-referenced with tree-sitter documentation, and tested on real codebases.

 ### About Categories (abstract nodes), and Inconsistent Grammars

 Tree-sitter grammars have no standardized vocabulary, so whoever wrote the grammar defines the names.
 This makes working across languages, like with CodeWeaver, much more difficult.
 The grammar can also represent names with a preceding underscore (like with `_expression`) or without (`expression`) based on how they're used in the grammar.

-So our initial results from 25 languages gave us ~110 abstract types, but a little normalization goes a long way.
+The initial results from 25 languages gave us ~110 abstract types, but a little normalization goes a long way.
 Not all languages *have* defined Categories -- of the 25, **only 18** define Categories, 6 don't (css, elixir, html, solidity, swift, yaml -- and json has only one,`_value`, so does Nix, `_expression`).
     - *50* if you simply remove the underscore.
     - *34* of those belong to *only* one language/grammar.
     - *7* of those are unique to *C and C++* but no other languages.